Skip to main content

 Overpriced maintenance contract

-Lack of transparency often leads to inflatedor abusive maintenance contracts.
+• Clarity and a single source of truth help embrace transparency, which often leads to inflatedor abusive maintenance contracts.
 Suppliers may know more about the equipment than the property managers themselves.

 Preventive Maintenance